HarisTahir2003/Logistic-Regression-2/README.md

 ## Screenshots

 <h4> 1.
-This image shows how Ridge Regression shrinks the coefficients of all features as regularization strength increases.
-In Ridge regression, all coefficients shrink smoothly toward zero as log(Alpha) increases.
-Unlike Lasso, Ridge never eliminates features entirely — it reduces their influence proportionally.  </h4>
+This image shows the confusion matrix when the logistic regression classifier is evaluated on the test dataset.  </h4>
 <img src="pic1.png" width="1000px" height="500px"> <br>